mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Living through this experience has also taught me what to do when someone else goes through the same pain.
 Listen to them.
 Give no advice.
 If you can, give them confidence.

 I'm habitual to living alone.
-However, when we the family.
+However, when with the family.
 Knowing that parents are around you can sleep at peace.
 Fathers are protective shields.
 The initial couple of days at night were tough.
-Slight noise at night, I would wake up.
+A slight noise at night, I would wake up.

 When fathers are around.
 No one pokes you in your matters.
 Random uncle aunty questioning your call on marriage are way too less.

-Some might not even know your company or work profile.
-They'll still have something to advise without you asking for it.

 Life changes.

 It ain't as easy as getting busy with your own things.
-If getting busy and clocking 80+ hours a day is the goal.
+If getting busy and clocking 80+ hours a day is only the goal.
 How are we different from machines?

 Everyone else who reached out and I haven't mentioned.
 Thank you for checking in.